jmober/CompetingRisksGamboostLSS/README.md

 The repository contains the following folders:
 - Application: R-Code of the application presented in Section 5
-- Packages_Functions: Main R-packages as tar.gz and functions for model fitting
+- - Packages_Functions: R-package DCRvalidation as tar.gz (not on CRAN) and
+		                    functions for model fitting
 - Simulation: R-Code of the simulation study presented in Section 6
 #####